-The Company does not have any external debt at the moment.
-As previously mentioned, the Company has a loan of approximately \$298,000 as at June 30, 2020 outstanding from a director and a shareholder for working capital purposes.
+The Company does not have any external debt at the moment other than the deferred convertible debt.
+As previously mentioned, the Company has a loan of approximately \$291,000 outstanding from a director and a shareholder for working capital purposes.